opattison/olivermakes/_posts/2016-03-16-consider-jekyll.md

 Jekyll sites load fast.
 With no database calls or server-side scripting, there is far less overhead on the server compared to a dynamic site. [^1] Latency for serving static resources is minimal.
 A single HTML file can be served in a barely perceivable fraction of a second.
 For sites served dynamically, caching can close the performance gap, but Jekyll sites load quickly by default.
 It is comparatively easy to tune a Jekyll site for performance by optimizing the size of resources before deploying to a server.

 {% capture dynamic %}
 When I say “[dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page)”, this is shorthand for a server-side program (using a language like PHP or Ruby) run on a web server that generates HTML files to be served on request.
 WordPress is an example of a CMS that can be installed on a server running PHP.
 This is opposed to “static” which implies HTML files served directly as HTML.
 Jekyll generates files that are served [statically](https://en.wikipedia.org/wiki/Static_web_page), directly from a server.
-Static only describes how a site is built and served, but does not imply that a site has no dynamic features.
+Static merely describes how a site is built and served, but does not imply that a site has no dynamic features.
 A Jekyll site can run JavaScript on the client side (in a browser) to enable “dynamic” user interfaces or implement third party services like commenting systems or interactive maps.
 {% endcapture %}

 <aside class="ancillary">